Convergence of a robust deep FBSDE method for stochastic control: Introduction

-This paper is structured as follows: In Section~\ref{sec2}, we present the stochastic control problem and explain the reformulations to a PDE as well as an FBSDE.
+This paper is structured as follows: In Section~\ref{sec2}, we present the stochastic control problem and explain the reformulations to a PDE as well as a FBSDE.
 Moreover, we introduce reformulations of the FBSDE to different variational problems which are used for the algorithms in later sections.
-The section concludes by introducing the time discrete counterparts of the reformulations as well as a discussion on when and why the deep BSDE solver fails to converge.
-In Section~\ref{sec3} the fully implementable algorithms are presented together with details on the neural networks used.
+The section concludes by introducing the time discrete counterparts of the reformulations as well as a discussion on when and why the deep BSDE method fails to converge.
+In Section~\ref{sec3}, the fully implementable algorithms are presented together with details on the neural networks used.
 Section~\ref{sec4} is devoted to error analysis of the proposed algorithm.
-Both classical Euler--Maruyama type discretization errors and errors stemming from differences between time discrete and time continuous stochastic control are discussed.
+Classical Euler--Maruyama type discretization errors and errors stemming from differences between time discrete and time continuous stochastic control are discussed.
 Finally, in Section~\ref{sec5} numerical approximations are compared with their analytic counterparts when we have such available.
-We also give convergence plots for different problems and discuss the connection to the theoretical analysis in Section~\ref{sec4}.